saadmas/metrify/README.md

 ## Overview

-Spotify is awesome.
+**Spotify** is awesome.
 You can listen to music on the go, offline, with high quality audio.
 You get personalized playlists, access to an unparalleled catalog of songs, and a sleek, seamless UI.

 But, ever wondered what your most played tracks are?
 How about your most played artists?
-Spotify may gave you those stats in their annual "Year Wrapped" feature, but what if you wanted to know right this second?
+Spotify may gave you those stats in their annual **Year Wrapped** feature, but what if you wanted to know right this second?

 Enter My Top Spotify .
-Connect your Spotify account to MyTopSpotifyPlays to get access to your top 50 most played tracks and artists.
+Connect your Spotify account to **My Top Spotify** to get access to your top 50 most played tracks and artists.
 Wanna put those top played tracks into their own playlists so you can bump them later?
 Got you covered.

 ## Data Model